 It’s also a good time to eat.
 Don’t forget the eating.

-One of the best ways to enjoy Labor Day in Orlando is to check out the Orlando Magical Dining Month (link below).
-There's a long list of restaurants that provide prix fixe menus all month long.
-It's a great way to try out a new restaurant, or perhaps one that may generally cost more than you want to spend.
+One of the best ways to enjoy Labor Day in Orlando is to check out the Orlando Magical Dining Month.
+There’s a long list of restaurants that provide prix fixe menus all month long.
+It’s a great way to try out a new restaurant, or perhaps one that may generally cost more than you want to spend.

 Two of the restaurants involved are Cuba Libre and Tommy Bahama, both located next to each other in Pointe Orlando.
 We have reviews of each restaurant below and we highly recommend both for outstanding food, service and environment.

 Tommy Bahama moved from Pointe Orlando to Disney Springs.
 Cuba Libre remains at Pointe Orlando.